MattJColes/nova-workshop/part3-motion-magic.md

 ## 🔧 Bedrock Console Setup for Nova Reel (10 min)

+### Prerequisites
+- Ensure you have requested model access for Amazon Nova Reel
+- If not, go to "Model access" in the left navigation and request access

 ### Step 1: Create S3 Bucket for Video Storage
 Nova Reel requires an S3 bucket to store generated videos.